dangconnie/practice-ML/README.md

-# Beginner's Code and Notes on Data Analysis
+# Beginner's Code and Notes on ML

 #### Most of my notes are usually within the code